bthyreau/hippodeep/README.md

 The FSL tools are also required

-Optionally, the ANTs warping tools can be used if installed for speed boost.
+Optionally, the ANTs warping tools can be used as alternative to the FSL-flirt call.

 Tested on Linux CentOS 6.8